Thredbo in Summer

 So the real reason you want to visit the Snowy Mountains is the beautiful natural setting and the non stop options for outdoor adventure and relaxation.

-There were some pretty waterfalls and forested areas along the way on this 5km hike which took us a bit over two and a half hours.
+There were some pretty waterfalls and forested areas along the way on this 5 kilometre hike which took us a bit over two and a half hours.
 This was at a very relaxed pace which was set by our four year old but with older kids or just adults you could do it in half the time.
 Both our kids managed it pretty well and were pretty happy with themselves once they got to the base and looked back to the top station and saw how far they had come.
-Note this walk is very steep in sections so sturdy footwear is recommended.
+Note this walk is very steep and gravelly in sections so sturdy footwear is recommended.

 There are literally dozens of trails for both hiking and mountain biking straight from the village and nearby along the main road.
 Check out the Thredbo website for full details.

-Alternately if someone can pick you up making it to Ngarigo campground is another good option and will cover the best scenery showcasing the prettiness of the river and surrounding forest.
+Alternately if someone can pick you up making it to Ngarigo campground is another good option and will cover the best scenery showcasing the gorgeousness of the river and surrounding forest.
 Its the kind of trail that is just fun, scenic and rewarding particularly to complete solo!

 Surprisingly I didn't pass a single hiker on this trail but there were quite a few mountain bikers with many kids along for the ride.
-It's a fun ride with plenty of challenges to keep you concentrating.
+It's a fun cross country ride with plenty of challenging twists and turns to keep you concentrating.

 The beauty of this holiday was that it wasn't just about keeping the kids happy.
 There are so many options for adults to chase their own little bit of adventure and we found the close proximity to everything meant we could easily duck out to do things, taking it in turn to be with the kids.